mozilla-services/docs/source/storage/apis-2.0.rst

 ====================

 A **Basic Storage Object (BSO)** is the generic JSON wrapper around all items passed into and out of the SyncStorage server.
+Like all JSON documents, BSOs are composed of unicode character data rather than raw bytes and must be encoded for transmission over the network.
+The SyncStorage service always encodes BSOs in UTF-8.

-Like all JSON, Basic Storage Objects need to be UTF-8 encoded.
-BSOs have the following fields:
+Basic Storage Objects have the following fields:

 +---------------+-----------+------------+---------------------------------------------------------------+
 | Parameter     | Default   | Type/Max   |  Description                                                  |